DEBBY-CODE/ATTRITION-CONTROL-CASE-STUDY-TAKENMIND-GLOBAL-DATA-ANALYTICS-INTERNSHIP/README.md

 **Objective**
 1. What type of employees are leaving?
-2. Determine which employees are prone to leave next.
+2. Predict/Determine which employees are prone to leave next.
+3. Recommendations